Scheduled MonumentsWalesTrefenty Mound and Bailey Castle

 What is Trefenty Mound and Bailey Castle?

-Trefenty Mound and Bailey Castle is a motte and bailey earthwork located in Carmarthenshire, Wales, dating to the Norman period following the late eleventh-century conquest and colonisation of South Wales.
+Trefenty Mound and Bailey Castle is a motte and bailey earthwork located in Carmarthenshire, Wales, representing a form of fortification characteristic of the Norman period following the conquest of 1066.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM143.

 What period does Trefenty Mound and Bailey Castle date from?

 Trefenty Mound and Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Trefenty Mound and Bailey Castle?